NodEm9/NodEm9/README.md

 -  Hi, 👋 I’m Emmanuel
-- A software developer  frontend/backend, focus on frontend Web apps.
-A passionate and innovative mindset.
-Interested in continues learning and collaborating with other software and Web developers.
+-  Web Developer.
+Interested in continuing learning and collaborating with other Web developers.

 <!----